NoamShental/COMPASS/README.md

 How to start?
 Introductory files

 We included 3 introductory files.
+These are located in the directory "mFiles".
 Please follow these examples to better understand how to apply COMPASS.

 1. Example of a single simulation: An example of running a specific simulation - from creating the reads to applying COMPASS.
 See file:  "example_of_a_single_simulation.m".
 We recommend following this example first, section by section.